exadel-inc/esl/src/modules/esl-alert/README.md

 <a name="intro"></a>

-ESLAlert is a component to show small notifications on your pages.
+**ESLAlert** is a component to show small notifications on your pages.

+The ESLAlert instances are controlled via DOM events dispatched on the observed target.
 ESLAlert can have multiple instances on the page.

 ---